jamesmurdza/sandbox/README.md

 **Note:** The `CLERK_TEST_USER_ID` should match the user ID that was used to sign up and is stored in your PostgreSQL database.
 You can find this ID in your database's users table or from your Clerk dashboard.

-Make sure both frontend and backend servers are running, then execute:
+Make sure both web app and server are running, then execute:

 ```bash
 npm run test